bpt26/usher_wiki/docs/source/UShER.rst

 .. code-block:: shell-session

-  ./build/usher -i global_assignments.pb -v test/new_samples.vcf -p -d output/
+  usher -i global_assignments.pb -v test/new_samples.vcf -p -d output/

 The above command writes a file `parsimony-scores.tsv` containing branch parsimony scores to the output directory.
 Note that because the above command does not perform the sequential placement on the tree, the number of parsimony-optimal placements reported for the second and later samples could differ from those reported with actual placements.